Self-compassion and the capacity to forgive oneself may be the keys to long-term stress relief, say researchers at Brandeis University.

 In the study, a group of 41 individuals were tested in a laboratory setting.
 In the first part of the test, participants were asked to answer a series of questions designed to measure their capacity to forgive and have compassion for themselves.
-The answers to questions like, “I try to be understanding and patient toward aspects of my personality I do not like” and “I’m disapproving and judgmental about my own flaws and inadequacies,” told researchers which test subjects were more forgiving of their own shortcomings.
+The answers to questions like “I try to be understanding and patient toward aspects of my personality I do not like” and “I’m disapproving and judgmental about my own flaws and inadequacies” told researchers which test subjects were more forgiving of their own shortcomings.
 After those results were recorded, the researchers subjected the same individuals to stress tests made to produce physical reactions in the body.
-They found that the individuals that scored higher on self-compassion scored significantly lower in their levels of stress.
+They found that individuals who scored higher on self-compassion scored significantly lower in their levels of stress.
 Conversely, self-critical people exhibited much higher levels of stress than their compassionate counterparts.
-Not only that, but self-critical people tended to hold onto stress for much longer periods of time.
+Not only that but self-critical people tended to hold onto stress for much longer periods of time.

 High levels of stress are associated with a long list of serious health problems, including heart disease, depression, headaches, diabetes, and even Alzheimer’s disease.
-Lessening the levels of stress you experience isn’t just about reducing anxiety—It’s about reducing the risk of medical complications that can shorten and reduce the quality of your life.
+Lessening the levels of stress you experience isn’t just about reducing anxiety—it’s about reducing the risk of medical complications that can shorten and reduce the quality of your life.

 Although we’d all love to be good at everything we try, that’s just not possible.
 You’re not perfect.
-But the good news is that one else is, either.
-We try, we fail, we pick ourselves back up again.
-We make mistakes, we have regrets, we are flawed.
+But the good news is that no one else is, either.
+We try, we fail, and we pick ourselves back up again.
+We make mistakes, we have regrets, and we are flawed.
 And you know what?
 Imperfection can be a beautiful thing if you embrace it, learn from it, and develop the ability to forgive your own faults.

 The takeaway lesson is this: If you’re able to understand and forgive yourself, you will live a longer and healthier life.
 Developing a clear sense of self is the best way to become less self-critical.
-Put away the self-loathing, and cut yourself some slack.
+Put away the self-loathing and cut yourself some slack.
 Alexander Pope said it best: “To err is human; to forgive, divine.”